 In individual cases, it is possible that substances on the list of materials of particularly high concern for inclusion in Annex XIV of the /REACH/ regulation are contained in concentrations exceeding 0.1%.
 If this is the case, this information can be found on the respective safety data sheet.
-Mortar for special the relevant regulations such as the Industrial Safety Regulation and Federal Pollution Control Act are adhered to.
+Mortar for special applications can also contain fungicides, whereby the functional group of fungicides is dependent on the chemical specification.